Amazon Quantum Ledger Database (QLDB) is:

 The concept of a ledger goes back centuries with the first book on double-entry accounting published in 1494.
 With this method, transactions are first recorded in the journal in chronological order, which is known as the book of primary entry.
 They are then transferred into the appropriate account or ledger, which is known as the book of second entry.
 This creates a complete audit trail of every single change.

 QLDB creates an audit trail of every change that can be easily queried, with the committed data being immutable and with the ability for the records to be cryptographically verified.
-This is becoming ever more important in a digital world, with a focus on interparty trust in a supply chain and regulatory and security compliance.
+This is becoming ever more important in a digital world, with a focus on trust and regulatory and security compliance.

 QLDB itself originated from a need that AWS had internally for an immutable and searchable transaction log to track every single data plane change that traditional relational databases did not support well.
 Today, you cannot launch an EC2 instance, send a message on Kinesis, or scale an autoscaling group without using QLDB technology.
 It is this internal technology, used for many years within AWS, that forms the backbone of the QLDB product.